Colin (horse): Stud record

 Colin stood his first season in 1909 at Heath Stud, near Newmarket, England, for a fee of 98 guineas.
 He was neglected by the English breeders due to his American bloodlines.
 First in England, and then back in Kentucky after Keene died, Colin was plagued by infertility problems.
 In c.
 1913, Colin was purchased for $30,000 by Wickliffe Stud, where he stood until the stud was dispersed in January 1918.
 Edward B. McLean then purchased the 13-year-old Colin for $5,100 to stand at his Belray Farm, near Middleburg, Virginia.
 He sired 11 stakes winners out of 81 foals in 23 seasons at stud, which translates into 14% of his get.
 His best galloper was Jock (1924 from Kathleen by *Sempronius; 17 wins and $95,255).
 His son Neddie was the paternal grandsire of Alsab.
 Another was On Watch, the broodmare sire Stymie.

 Colin died in 1932 at the age of twenty-seven on Belray Farm near Middleburg, Virginia.
 His lifetime earnings amounted to $180,912.

-Kent Hollingsworth admired Colin's career as a racehorse and observed the horses' potential in his book, The Great Ones.
+Kent Hollingsworth admired Colin's career as a racehorse and observed the horse's potential in his book, The Great Ones.
 He said, "Great horses have been beaten by mischance, racing luck, injury and lesser horses running the race of their lives.
 None of these, however, took Colin.
 He was unbeatable."